-Direct Service Intensive (DSI) Emphasis (Requires you to declare your intention to pursue the DSI emphasis and receive approval.
-See instructions in the DSI Emphasis section of this Student Handbook.)
-FHS 472 Prac: Human Services (2 credits x 4 terms; co-enrollment in FHS 473 P/NP 8 required) FHS 473 Seminar: Prac Human Services Supervision (1 credit/term) P/NP 4 Total (minimum) credits to complete the DSI emphasis in the FHS major 66
+Direct Service Intensive (DSI) Track (requires departmental approval, email fhs@uoregon.edu) FHS 472 Human Services in Prac (2 credits x 4 terms; co-enrollment in FHS 473 required) P/NP 8 FHS 473 Seminar: Human Services in Practice Supervision (1 credit/term) P/NP 4 4 Total (minimum) credits to complete the major 62

-- 1 FHS 401 Research Experience: Students with the DSI emphasis only need 1 credit of FHS 401.
-Students with the PS emphasis need 2 credits of FHS 401. - 2 Equity and Diversity Requirement: Courses that fulfill this requirement must explicitly address and seek to increase awareness of aspects of human diversity, equity, and social justice relevant to work in the human services.
-4 credits required. - 3 Professional Depth Requirement: Students must take at least 6 credits from one or more of the following:
+1 FHS 401 Research Experience: Students in the DSI track only need 1 credit of FHS 401, students in the Fund track need 3 credits of FHS 401, and student in the PS track need 7 credits of FHS 401.
+For all three tracks, the first credit is an introduction to FHS 401 that includes an introduction to research via online learning.

+2 Equity and Diversity Requirement: A 4 credit course that fulfills this requirement must explicitly address and seek to increase awareness of aspects of human diversity, equity, and social justice relevant to work in human services.
+A list of approved courses can be found on the FHS Community Canvas page or the FHS student blog.

+3 Professional Depth Requirement: Students must take at least 6-9 credits from one or more of the following: